Papaver somniferum: Restrictions

 In most of Central and Eastern Europe, poppy seed is commonly used for traditional pastries and cakes, and it is legal to grow poppies throughout the region, although Germany requires a license.

 Since January 1999 in the Czech Republic, according to the 167/1998 Sb.
 Addictive Substances Act, poppies growing in fields larger than 100 m2 is obliged for reporting to the local Custom Office.
 Extraction of opium from the plants is prohibited by law (§ 15 letter d/ of the act).
 It is also prohibited to grow varieties with more than 0.8% of morphine in dry matter of their capsules, excluding research and experimental purposes (§24/1b/ of the act).
 The name Czech blue poppy refers to blue poppy seeds used for food.

 The United Kingdom does not require a license for opium poppy cultivation, but does for extracting opium for medicinal products.

+When the European Union attempted to ban the cultivation of Papaver somniferum by private individuals on a small scale (such as personal gardens), citizens in EU countries where poppy seed is eaten heavily, such as countries in the Central-Eastern region, strongly resisted the plan, causing the EU to change course.

 In the United States, opium poppies and poppy straw are prohibited.
 As the opium poppy is legal for culinary or aesthetic reasons, poppies were once grown as a cash crop by farmers in California.
 The law of poppy cultivation in the United States is somewhat ambiguous.
 The reason for the ambiguity is that the Opium Poppy Control Act of 1942 (now repealed) stated that any opium poppies should be declared illegal, except if the farmers were issued a state permit. § 3 of the Opium Poppy Control Act stated: It shall be unlawful for any person who is not the holder of a license authorizing him to produce the opium poppy, duly issued to him by the Secretary of the Treasury in accordance with the provisions of this Act, to produce the opium poppy, or to permit the production of the opium poppy in or upon any place owned, occupied, used, or controlled by him.
 This led to the Poppy Rebellion, and to the Narcotics Bureau arresting anyone planting opium poppies and forcing the destruction of poppy fields of anyone who defied the prohibition of poppy cultivation.
-Though the press of those days favored the Federal Bureau of Narcotics, the state of California supported the farmers who grew opium poppies for their seeds for uses in foods such as poppy seed muffins.
+Though the press of those days favoured the Federal Bureau of Narcotics, the state of California supported the farmers who grew opium poppies for their seeds for uses in foods such as poppy seed muffins.
 Today, this area of law has remained vague and remains somewhat controversial in the United States.
 The Opium Poppy Control Act of 1942 was repealed on 27 October 1970.